 This Melbourne cafe tour will introduce you to the inner-city’s amazing coffee culture.
 Enjoy a walking tour of some of the city’s best cafes, and meet the owners that have played a role in shaping Melburnians’ thirst for the best coffee.
+A cafe lunch is included.
 Duration: 3 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 With over 3,500 cafes in the Melbourne CBD, deciding which one to head to for your morning coffee is a daunting task — particularly if you’re a visitor.

 Hidden Secrets Tours solves that problem with their superb Melbourne cafe tour.
 It takes in several of the city’s most innovative coffee houses, and includes a delicious cafe lunch.

 The tour starts in front of the Hill of Content Bookshop on Bourke Street, which opened back in 1922.
 We learn from our guide Caity that the city’s coffee culture began to develop even earlier.
 You may be surprised to learn that Melburnians started getting their caffeine groove on as far back as the 1860s, following an influx of Italian migration sparked by the Gold Rush.
 The Italians arrived with a love of coffee and spent years attempting to convert the predominantly tea-loving public.